Is Your Church Bulletin Cover Turning People Away? How to Fix It Fast

 If the answer to any of those is “yes,” it’s probably time for a redesign — something we specialize in!

-If you’re an LPi customer, you’re eligible for a FREE bulletin refresh — yep, totally free!
-This includes a new cover design template, customized for your parish, and a template for the rest of your inside pages, too!
-Just reach out to your LPi customer service representative to get started.
+If you’re an LPi customer, you’re eligible for a FREE professional bulletin refresh — yep, totally free!
+This includes a new cover design template, customized for your parish, and a template for the rest of your inside pages, too, made by our in-house design team!
+Simply reach out to your LPi customer service representative to get started.

 Not printing with LPi yet?
 No problem — we’d love to show you what’s possible.